 - Created: 1814

-This painting by Francisco Goya shows Napoleon’s attack on Spaniards.
-This is one of the first SPanish paintings to show war in bad light.
+This painting by Francisco Goya shows Napoleon’s attack on the Spaniards.
+This is one of the first Spanish paintings to show war in the night light.
+Goya depicts the execution of Spanish civilians by Napoleon’s soldiers, which also shows their cruel nature.

 27. Las Meninas